anishkasachdeva/Parallel_Programming_using_MPI/README.md

 ###### Given an array of numbers, your task is to return the array in sorted order by implementing parallel quicksort.
 ##### Approach :

+Merging :
+1. Create an output array.
+2. Create a min heap of size k and insert 1st element in all the arrays into the heap.
+3. Repeat following steps while priority queue is not empty.
+    a) Remove minimum element from heap (minimum is always at root) and store it in output array.
+    b) Insert next element from the array from which the element is extracted.
+If the array doesn’t have any more elements, then do nothing.

+    The time complexity of heap based merging is O(N Log k) where k is the size of the heap.

 ---
 #### Question 3